destination-earth-digital-twins/deode_spatial_verif/README.md

 4. Save the information (variable name: bt) in netCDF format in the OBSERVATIONS/data_SEVIRI_bt/\<Case\>/ directory.
 The computed values correspond to the approximate instantaneous brightness temperature of the date.

-## scripts/utils/PostProccess_OPERA\_\<var_verif\>.py

-OPERA raw files have been downloaded manually.
-They are located in the ATOS directory: /perm/esp0754/databases/OPERA or /scratch/esp0754/auto_obs_db/OPERA/raw.
-These files are represented in a given projection.
-A two-dimensional grid building procedure has been carried out.
-Therefore, the PostProccess_OPERA\_\<var_verif\> scripts:

-1. Get the variable to be verified.

-2. Build the two-dimensional grid of OPERA radar.

-3. Save the values in netCDF format.

-They can be executed via terminal:

-`python3 PostProccess_OPERA_<var_verif>.py <path_OPERA_raw> <Case>`

 ## using existing observations

 Another possibility is to use the observations that have been previously downloaded and adapted to the tool by following [the steps discussed above](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#before-start).
 For this, the parameter [\"path\": \<path\>](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#observation-config-file-config_obs_dbyaml) must be set to the path where the observations have been stored and [run the verification exercise](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#run-spatial-verification) with the `--link_obs` option specified.